FRA Modern Slavery Statement

 Our supply chain

-As a professional services consultancy, we do not have a significant supply chain and utilise a small number of preferred suppliers.
+As a professional services consultancy, we do not have a significant supply chain.
 Supplier contracts are negotiated and agreed with relevant budget holders within the company, for example, Finance, Legal, Office Management and Human Resources.
 These teams are also responsible for conducting supplier selection and reviewing supplier performance.

-Our recruitment process ensures our people are skilled, qualified professionals and are not sourced from vulnerable groups where slavery is a risk and our Code of Conduct as well as Workplace policies set out our core principles for the management of our staff.
+Our recruitment process ensures our people are skilled, qualified professionals and are not sourced from vulnerable groups where slavery is a risk.
+Our Code of Conduct, Workplace Policy and employee handbooks set out our core principles for the management of our people.

-We set clear ethical standards for our members of staff through our policy framework.
+We set clear ethical standards for our people through our policy framework.

 Our Code of Conduct applies to all of our people.
 This includes requirements for proper labour practices (such as anti-harassment and discrimination, and health and safety) and social impacts (such as anti-bribery and corruption).